megaoptim/megaoptim-wp/readme.txt

 * uses progressive JPEG for the larger images to display them faster in the browser.
 * single api key for multiple sites
 * compatible with WP Engine, Siteground and all other hosting providers
-* compatible with both Windows/UNIX based servers
+* compatible with both Windows/UNIX based hosting environments
-* images that are optimized and the total saved size is less than 5% are free, no tokens are charged.
+* images that are optimized and the total saved size is less than 5% are free, no tokens are deducted.
-* optimization reports in the plugin or in our <a target="_blank" href="https://megaoptim.com/dashboard">dashboard area</a>
+* detailed optimization stats available at <a target="_blank" href="https://megaoptim.com/dashboard">dashboard area</a>
-* supports WooCommerce & Easy Digital Downloads, etc
+* supports WooCommerce & Easy Digital Downloads
-* free optimization credits for non-profit organizations, you can contact us about that.
+* free optimization credits for non-profit organizations (contact us)
 * dedicated support team, ready to help you 24/7.

 **How much does MegaOptim cost?**

-Our service comes with 300 FREE images/tokens per month.
+Our service comes with 500 FREE images/tokens per month.
 Additional tokens can be purchased starting from $4.99 for 5,500 tokens.
 Check out our prices <a href="https://megaoptim.com/pricing">here</a>.

 Want more tokens for free?
-Help us spread MegaOptim and earn 120 tokens per sign up and 300 tokens once customer becomes paid customer.
+Help us spread MegaOptim and earn 120 tokens per sign up and 500 tokens once customer becomes paid customer.
 Our Referral program can be found in the <a target="_blank" href="https://megaoptim.com/dashboard">dashboard area</a>.

 **Have a question?
 Contact us!**